viamrobotics/docs/docs/services/slam/cartographer/_index.md

     {{% /tab %}}
     {{< /tabs >}}

     For more information about the configuration attributes, see [Attributes](#attributes).

-1. Start a mapping session:
+If you want to configure cartographer to use a locally saved map, see [Using locally built maps](#using-locally-built-maps).

+    After configuring cartographer the machine should the map should appear automatically.
 Navigate to the **CONTROL** tab on your machine's page and click on the dropdown menu matching the `name` of the service you created.

-    Unlike when creating or updating a map, you do not need to start and end a slam session.
-    The pointcloud for the existing map will appear **immediately** and Cartographer will try to find your machine's position on it.

-    Since the map will not change, nothing new will be added to this machine's location's **SLAM library**.

     ![slam RC card localize only](/services/slam/slam-RC-card-localize-only.png)